Lou Gehrig: Possibility of CTE

 Although Gehrig's symptoms were consistent with ALS and he did not experience the wild mood swings and eruptions of uncontrolled violence that define chronic traumatic encephalopathy (CTE), an article in the September 2010 issue of the Journal of Neuropathology & Experimental Neurology suggested the possibility that some ALS-related illnesses diagnosed in Gehrig and other athletes may have been CTE, catalyzed by repeated concussions and other brain trauma.
-In 2012, Minnesota state representative Phyllis Kahn sought to change the law protecting the privacy of Gehrig's medical records, which are held by the Mayo Clinic, in an effort to determine if a connection could exist between his illness and the concussion-related trauma that he had received during his career (Gehrig also played fullback on the football team at Columbia University, and had a long history of concussions, including several incidents in which he lost consciousness.
-He played through these injuries).
+In 2012, Minnesota state representative Phyllis Kahn sought to change the law protecting the privacy of Gehrig's medical records, which are held by the Mayo Clinic, in an effort to determine if a connection could exist between his illness and the concussion-related trauma that he had received during his career.
+Gehrig played fullback on the football team at Columbia University and had a long history of concussions, including several incidents in which he lost consciousness.
+He played through these injuries.

 Gehrig played prior to the advent of batting helmets.
 To diagnose CTE would require autopsy results; none was conducted on Gehrig before his remains were cremated following his open-casket wake.
 Multiple physicians have argued that examining records alone would be fruitless.

 Retirement

-The doctors of the Mayo Clinic had released their ALS diagnosis to the public on June 19, 1939.
-Two days later, the New York Yankees announced Gehrig's retirement, with an immediate public push to honor him.
-The idea of an appreciation day reportedly began with Bill Hirsch, a friend of sports columnist Bill Corum, who wrote of the idea in his column.
-Other sportswriters picked up on the idea and promoted it in their respective publications.
-Some suggested that the appreciation day be held during the All-Star Game, but when Yankees president Ed Barrow heard the idea, he quickly shot down the suggestion.
-He did not want Gehrig to share the spotlight with any other all-star.
-Believing that the idea was valid and should be brought to fruition, Barrow wanted the appreciation day to occur soon, and the Yankees proclaimed Tuesday, July 4, 1939 "Lou Gehrig Appreciation Day" at Yankee Stadium.
-Between games of the Independence Day doubleheader against the Washington Senators, the poignant ceremonies were held on the diamond.
-In its coverage the following day, The New York Times wrote that the ceremony was "perhaps as colorful and dramatic a pageant as ever was enacted on a baseball field [as] 61,808 fans thundered a hail and farewell".
+Staff at the Mayo Clinic released their ALS diagnosis to the public on June 19, 1939.
+Two days later, the Yankees announced Gehrig's retirement, with an immediate public push to honor him.
+In its coverage the following day, The New York Times wrote that the ceremony was "perhaps as colorful and dramatic a pageant as ever was enacted on a baseball field [as] 61,808 fans thundered a hail and farewell."
 Dignitaries and members of the Murderers' Row lineup attended the ceremonies and praised Gehrig.
-New York mayor Fiorello La Guardia called Gehrig the "perfect prototype of the best sportsmanship and citizenship" and Postmaster General James Farley concluded his speech by predicting, "Your name will live long in baseball and wherever the game is played they will point with pride and satisfaction to your record."
+New York mayor Fiorello La Guardia called Gehrig the "perfect prototype of the best sportsmanship and citizenship," and James Farley (who was concurrently the United States Postmaster General, chair of the Democratic National Committee and chair of the New York Democratic Party) concluded his speech by predicting, "Your name will live long in baseball and wherever the game is played they will point with pride and satisfaction to your record."